aspose-cells/Aspose.Cells-Doc-md/english/javascriptcpp/developer-guide/shapes/text-options/setting-shadow-of-text-effects-of-shape-or-textbox/_index.md

 ---
 title: Setting Shadow of Text Effects of Shape or TextBox with JavaScript via C++
 linktitle: Setting Shadow of Text Effects of Shape or TextBox
 type: docs
 weight: 250
 url: /javascript-cpp/setting-shadow-of-text-effects-of-shape-or-textbox/
 description: Learn how to set the shadow of text effects for any shape or TextBox using Aspose.Cells for JavaScript via C++.
 ---

 {{% alert color="primary" %}}

 You can set the **Shadow** of **Text Effects** of any Shape or TextBox.
 Please use the [**Shape.textBody**](https://reference.aspose.com/cells/javascript-cpp/shape/#textBody--) property.
-It presents the setting of the shape's text and returns [**FontSetting**](https://reference.aspose.com/cells/javascript-cpp/fontsetting) objects.
-After accessing it, please set the **Shadow** via [**FontSetting.presetType**](https://reference.aspose.com/cells/javascript-cpp/shadoweffect/#presetType--) property.
-This property is of the type [**PresetShadowType**](https://reference.aspose.com/cells/javascript-cpp/presetshadowtype) which has several values.
+It represents the settings of the shape's text and returns [**FontSetting**](https://reference.aspose.com/cells/javascript-cpp/fontsetting) objects.
+After accessing it, please set the **Shadow** via the [**FontSetting.presetType**](https://reference.aspose.com/cells/javascript-cpp/shadoweffect/#presetType--) property.
+This property is of the type [**PresetShadowType**](https://reference.aspose.com/cells/javascript-cpp/presetshadowtype), which has several values.
 Some of these are

 - OffsetDiagonalBottomRight
 - OffsetBottom